The density conjecture for principal congruence subgroups

-Sarnak's density conjecture, put forward in his 1990 ICM address \cite{Sa1} in the context of groups $G$ of real rank $1$, the principal congruence subgroup and $v = \infty$, is a linear interpolation between these two trivial bounds.
-See \cite{Sa2, PSa} for interesting recent applications in the context of Golden Gates and quantum computing.
+In his 1990 ICM address \cite{Sa1}, see also \cite{SX}, Sarnak considered this scenario in the context of groups $G$ of real rank $1$, the principal congruence subgroup and $v = \infty$, and coined the phrase density hypothesis for a linear interpolation between these two trivial bounds for the tempered spectrum and the trivial representation.
+See \cite{Sa2, PSa} for interesting recent applications of this hypothesis in the context of Golden Gates and quantum computing.